besartelezi/js-21-card-game/README.md

 Thanks to some help of the coaches, I was able to do this the way I wanted.
 At this point, I have finished the startup of the game. </br>

 At the very start, both the player and the dealer get two cards, both cards of the player can be seen while one card of the dealer is hidden.
 If the dealer has a blackjack, he immediately wins.
-I have found some bugs with the Ace card however and I intend to fix them once I have the chance:
+I have found some bugs with the Ace card however, and I intend to fix them once I have the chance:
 * The issue was that when the dealer won with a blackjack, the cards he shows were just both a copy of the same card, instead of two different cards.
 This issue was resolved luckily.

-Now that the play function is working, I'll have to focus on the player's options of hitting and standing, and then the acions the dealer has to commit.
+Now that the play function is working, I'll have to focus on the player's options of hitting and standing, and then the actions the dealer has to commit.
 I already have a clear vision of how the dealer will act.
 I will also have to move the "blackjack" part of my play function to the dealers and the players side of actions.

 ## When in Doubt, Write it Out
 I am struggling a bit on how to go further with the game, that's why I am going to write out everything I have and everything I have yet to achieve and cross out whatever I've finished

-I have function that gives out two cards at the beginning to the player and the dealer.
+I have a function that gives out two cards at the beginning to the player and the dealer.
 All cards are a part of an array, so when the cards are in the hands of the player and dealer, they're taken out of the deck.

-- [x] The starting Process is working as intended, I just want to add an option that if the total amount of the cards their value = 21, the player cant hit and skips straight to standing without having to press anything else.
-If the dealer also has a 21 after that without drawing any extra cards, its a draw and the game resets, or if the dealer doesnt have a 21, the game ends and the player wins.
+- [x] The starting Process is working as intended, I just want to add an option that if the total amount of the cards their value = 21, the player can't hit and skips straight to standing without having to press anything else.
+If the dealer also has a 21 after that without drawing any extra cards, it's a draw and the game resets, or if the dealer doesn't have a 21, the game ends and the player wins.
 - [x] I want to create the hitting function, that the player can keep using until he goes over the limit of a 21 cardvalue in their hands.
 - [x] I want to create a stand function, that will be used as the dealer's actions.
 So once the player clicks "stand", it goes to the dealers turn.
 - [x] if the dealer has a cardvalue of 16 or less, he will keep hitting until he gets a cardvalue of above 17.~~ If during the hitting process, the dealer gets a higher cardvalue than 21, they lose.